XeraPlugins/LeeesBungeeQueue/README.md

-please note only use the plugin with main or auth in priorities if you have alwaysqueue set to false otherwise make the only server in priorities the queue server EXAMPLE PREMIUM SERVERS:
+please note only use the plugin with main or auth in priorities if you have alwaysqueue in the lbq config set to false otherwise make the only server in priorities the queue server EXAMPLE PREMIUM SERVERS:
 priorities: